Loading...

 Students should contact the Academic Program Office with questions regarding policies and procedures, degree requirements, and questions or concerns regarding the Program.

-Students are expected to seek guidance from their Specialty Track Advisor regarding their interest in specific topics in public health.
-Specialty Track Advisors can provide information and advice regarding elective courses, Applied Practice Experience and Culminating Experience opportunities, proposals, competencies, and development, as well as information on the public health profession.
+Students are expected to seek guidance from their Concentration Directors regarding their interest in specific topics in public health.
+Concentration Directors can provide information and advice regarding elective courses, Applied Practice Experience and Culminating Experience opportunities, proposals, competencies, and development, as well as information on the public health profession.

 The NYCPM and the ISMMS Graduate Program in Public Health Program work together to offer podiatric college students the opportunity to complete an MPH degree during their podiatric training.
 Podiatric students interested in this should first contact Dr. Eileen Chusid at the NYCPM.
 Students interested in applying for matriculation to ISMMS while they are NYCPM students must first obtain approval from Dr. Chusid to apply to ISMMS.